The Graduate School - Prospective Students FAQ

 To be considered, you must fulfill any additional program requirements.

 - How do I check my application status?

 - Please view the Graduate Application Status page.

 - Can I mail my graduate application to WKU?

-- No, as of May 2, 2011, Graduate Studies and Research will not accept paper applications.
+- No, as of May 2, 2011, The Graduate School will not accept paper applications.
+You

 - Can I defer my admission?